K-DeepakSingh/Netflix_DataAnalysis/README.md

 # Netflix_DataAnalysis
-Here i have used the Netflix dataset and performed some analysis on it.
+## Here i have used the Netflix dataset and performed some analysis on it using various python libraries.